Current Lab Members

 Dr. Jia Hu (pronounced Jah Who) is Associate Professor and Associate Director in the School of Natural Resources and Environment at University of Arizona and Affiliate Faculty at the Laboratory of Tree Ring Research.
 You can hear more about her journey from graduate school to her current position at: Rock Your Research.

 Dr Yano is a Research Assistant Professor in the Department of Ecology at Montana State University.
 Her expertise include soil ecology and biogeochemistry.

-Kinzie Bailey – MS Student
+Kinzie Bailey – PhD Student

-Kinzie is a Masters student who joined the lab in 2017.
+Kinzie is a PhD student who joined the lab in 2017.
 She is conducting a study to determine the difference in water use between juniper and willow and the effects of removal on stream water availability.

 Brandon is a PhD student who joined the lab in 2018.
 He is interested in applying an ecophysiological perspective to the tree ring record.